lion-agi/lionagi/md_docs/Modules Guides/LLM Sessions/Customizing LLM Service.md

-Diving into the customization and concurrency aspects of LionAGI sessions, this guide highlights the flexibility of the `Session` object in accommodating various use cases through custom configurations and managing concurrent operations efficiently.
+Diving into the customization and concurrency aspects of LionAGI sessions, this guide highlights the flexibility of the [[Sessions|session]] object in accommodating various use cases through custom configurations and managing concurrent operations efficiently.

 ### Customizing Session Behavior

-LionAGI's `Session` object offers extensive customization options to tailor the behavior of language model (LLM) API calls and manage rate limits effectively.
+LionAGI's `Session` offers extensive customization options to tailor the behavior of language model (LLM) API calls and manage rate limits effectively.

 #### Customizing Services